 VeroMetal Copper, kitchen furniture, Utrecht

 Yes.
-VeroMetal® bonds to most existing furniture surfaces including MDF, solid wood, painted finishes, fibreglass, and metal.
+VeroMetal® bonds to most existing furniture surfaces including MDF, solid wood, painted finishes, fibreglass and metal.
 A certified applicator prepares the surface, applies a primer, and coats the piece with VeroMetal on-site.
 Existing furniture can be transformed without disassembly or replacement, making VeroMetal a practical choice for renovation and refurbishment projects.

 Yes.
 VeroMetal® is an abrasion-resistant coating used in demanding environments including museum display cases at the Louvre Abu Dhabi and hospitality furniture in hotel interiors.
 A sealed VeroMetal furniture surface withstands everyday use and maintains its appearance with routine cleaning.
 An unsealed surface develops natural patina over time, which many designers specify as a deliberate design quality.